Shimla FAQs: 14 Questions Every Visitor Asks (Answered Honestly)

 Don't panic if one approaches — they're after food, not you

 Mid-range: Mall Road hotels.
 INR 2,000-5,000.
 Walking distance to everything.
-Clarke's Hotel (heritage property since 1898) is a good mid-range splurge.
+Clarke's Hotel (a heritage property since 1898) is a rewarding mid-range splurge.

 Luxury: Wildflower Hall (Oberoi) in Mashobra, 13 km from Shimla.
 INR 15,000-30,000.
 Stunning mountain views.